21 September 2019

 Originally I wanted to do it purely for the experience, making it my goal to finish within the cutoff time of 14:30, then these three lovely people (Vera, Roberto and Mauro) have said that they will come to cheer me at Condogna… and possibly have a pizza and beer in Menaggio after finishing.
 I thought I shouldn’t make them wait for so long, so I shot for 14 hrs or less.

 Picked up the race bib the previous night where the race start/finish was being set up.
 Couple of days before the RD sent out an email with the race info, warning people that above 1500 m there may be below 0 temperatures and that we need to bring the map and the elevation profile.
 Too late for me, didn’t print them out before we left Australia… I wanted to get my gear checked when I picked up my bib, but they said tomorrow morning.
 Next morning (I was worried all night), I went down to have the gear check done.
 They superficially checked my gear.
-As it turned out, I was the only one who’s gear was checked, and only because I insisted
+As it turned out, I was the only one who’s gear was checked, and only because I insisted.

-Had two versions of the course loaded on my watch (amongst other courses), but when the countdown got to 0, I couldn’t find ANY course, so I started the watch and wished myself good luck, as the map the organisers lovingly gave me (it was stuck to the registration table and only removed before the race start) was 1:50 000, didn’t show the little turns in the villages I was really worried about.
+Had two versions of the course loaded on my watch (amongst other courses), but when the countdown got to 0, I couldn’t find ANY of them, so I started the watch and wished myself good luck, as the map the organisers lovingly gave me (it was stuck to the registration table and only removed before the race start) was 1:50 000, didn’t show the little turns in the villages I was really worried about.
 I tried to stick with others.
 These guys don’t talk, or at least not to strangers.
 I also found that Italian men don’t like to be overtaken by a woman.
 One guy made sure I will never pass him, holding his poles in a way that forced me to keep a safe distance.

 I met Marco at the start line, then Paolo in the first two kms.
 He didn’t speak English but he seemed very nice (he looked like our own Buttercup).
-Out of the two guys who were in front of me, talking about running and races (Monte Rosa Ultra was one of them), one took off, leaving Gianni behind.
+Out of the two guys who were in front of me, talking about running and races (Ultra Trail de Monte Rosa miler was one of them), one took off, leaving Gianni behind.
 Gianni spoke quite good English and told me he is usually the last.
 He also told me that women do better in ultras because men sometimes sign up as a joke.
 I chatted with Gianni for some time, while the others got further and further away, then felt that I can go faster and decided not to hold back.
 He told me he started Monte Rosa 170 km, but the race was stopped at 50 kms because of a storm.
-The main point of the conversation was the gear they had to carry, which even including the bivvy, was only 4.5 kg – something that is pretty average in our ultras.
+The main point of the conversation was the gear they had to carry, which even including the bivvy, was 4.5 kg – something that is pretty average in our ultras.

 We went through Menaggio, Loveno, then Il Piazzo to arrive to the first check point in Plesio.
 The course was going through the cobbled, narrow streets of these villages, the forest, behind people’s gardens, across roads, constantly up.
 It was only at 3.8 km from the start, but we’ve climbed 394 m.
 In Plesio (first time, because we went through this checkpoint twice), they had mineral water, both sparkling and non-sparkling.
 I always opted for the sparkling version, as we don’t get the chance to have this in Australia.
 They also had some apples, bananas and lemon.
-I didn’t spend much time, got going as soon as possible.
+I didn’t spend much time at check points, got going as soon as possible.